jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 The API gateway requires SiGV4 authentication (`AWS_IAM` authorizer) so you must present valid STS credentials to get access.
-Using a tool like '[awscurl](https://github.com/okigan/awscurl)' (version 0.17 is known to work) or the Python `requests-iamauth` package can simplify this process or other AWS SDK managing as well with this kind of authentication.
+Using a tool like '[awscurl](https://github.com/okigan/awscurl)' (version 0.17 is known to work) or the Python `requests-iamauth` package can simplify this process or other AWS SDK managing as with this kind of authentication.

-> This API is designed with the assumption that it will be called from authenticated entities (ex: EC2 instances, Lambda function) that use service roles.
+> These APIs are designed with the assumption that they will be called from authenticated entities (ex: EC2 instances, Lambda functions) that use service roles.

 ### Controlling acces to the API Gateway with IAM roles